CrazyRedMachine/UltimatePopnController/ezusb/readme.md

 Replace the game ezusb.dll file with this one and the game will read input and send lights to your Arduino as if it were the original IOBoard.

-Pop'n Music Adventure used a different dll format so you have to set a flag in `ezusb.h` for the dll to compile in a way that will work with this game.

-The dll makes the lights turn on for 1 sec on load so you'll know if the game managed to load your device.
+The dll makes the lights turn on in a wave pattern during the game's i/o check, so you'll know if it managed to load your device.

 ## How to retrieve devicepath